 Research Institute of Medical Technology (MHRF) (Dr. Davydov)

-- Biodegradable biopolymers saturated with stem cell transplants for reconstructive surgery and artificial organs
+- Biodegradable biopolymers saturated with cellular transplants for reconstructive surgery and artificial organs

 - First Stomatological Institute.